Visit Hoi An Old City, Vietnam. Just for Only $6

 Unfortunately, when this place is used as a world heritage site, its local residents sell their property to others to become part of commercial tourism, such as a souvenir shop.
 It is clear that the culture and habits in this region suddenly disappeared.
 It’s just that tourists have to pay attention to their pockets, if not the tourist business there is ready to drain it.

 Hoi An is not big, it can even be explored on foot.
-Motorbikes are not permitted to enter the city center on certain days.
+Motorbikes are not permitted to enter the city centre on certain days.
 Motorbikes and pedestrians here scramble each other for roads because most roads are narrow.
 But bicycles can freely enter the downtown area.
 Bicycles are the best means of transportation in Hoi An.

 To enter the old city, tourists pay around 120 thousand dongs or around the US $ 6.
-The ticket can be used to enter museums, homes — old houses, council buildings, craft shops including music shows, theater shows, Japanese bridges, and Quan Cong temples.
+The ticket can be used to enter museums, homes — old houses, council buildings, craft shops including music shows, theatre shows, Japanese bridges, and Quan Cong temples.
 The local government is very strict in arranging clothes that must be worn by tourists.
 You may not wear a bikini and shorts or a mini skirt for women.
 While men may not be bare-chested and wear shorts.

 Actually, the best time to enjoy the old city of Hoi An is at night.
-The old city will be decorated with colorful lanterns that beautify all existing buildings and streets.
+The old city will be decorated with colourful lanterns that beautify all existing buildings and streets.
 But the colorful lights ended at 9:30 a.m.
 This was followed by restaurants, shops, and bars closing the door.
 Except for the bar that does have permission to open late at night.
 Food vendors on the sidewalk usually still sell their wares late at night.